hardcode-gmbh/docker-101/docker.md

 - Remembering and executing `docker run` with lots of parameters is cumbersome
 - `docker compose` to the rescue, perfect for setting up local dev environments
-  - orchestrate multiple containers in a `compose.yml` file
+  - Orchestrate multiple containers in a `compose.yml` file
   - Manage in one place
     - Containers, Environment variables, Port Mappings
     - Networks